| +Home | News | Reading | Museum | Advertising | News Archive | Articles |

 structure, to MOS devices, with transistor structures that were significantly

-less complex, significantly smaller, and easier to construct,
+less complex, used less power, were significantly smaller, and much easier to construct,

 thus allowing more transistors to be packed onto a chip.